Rear End Collision Settlements

 Also known as “pain and suffering,” non-economic damages are a lot more difficult to estimate.
 One of the most common ways to calculate this amount is to add up all the economic damages and multiply the amount by a number ranging from one to five.
 The more severe the damages caused by the crash, the higher the multiplier used.
 Here are a few other factors that may lead to increased non-economic payments:

-Typical Factors In Determining Rear End Collision Fault
+Typical Factors In Determining Fault in Rear End Collision Settlements

 There is no precise calculation that will determine how much you will get in a rear end collision.
 Your personal injury attorney can help you to understand the types of settlements and judgments decided in your area in similar circumstances.
 Generally, however, remember that the more extensive your injuries and property damage, the higher the possible settlement.
 Below is a closer look at the key aspects of a rear end accident case that ultimately determine the level of compensation.